osmosis-labs/osmosis/x/protorev/protorev.md

 ### `types.TypeEvtBackrun`

-This event is emitted after ProtoRev succesfully backruns a transaction.
+This event is emitted after ProtoRev successfully backruns a transaction.

 It consists of the following attributes: